FredinMexico/Learning-projects/README.md

 # Learning-projects
-Code produced from various courses
+Code produced from various courses.         <!-- Added period to end of line -->